scheelings/GlashartEPGgrabber/GlashartEPGgrabber/readme.txt

 /unzip-epg			Unzip all downloaded EPG files
 /xmltv				Generate the XMLTV file
-				Also an EPG.xml file is generated with all parsed EPG data
+				Also an EPG.xml file is generated with all parsed EPG data /tvh				Generate TVheadend configuration files

 /all-m3u			Execute all steps needed to generate the M3U file: /dl-tvmenu /unzip-tvmenu /dl-tvscript /unzip-tvscript /channels /m3u
-/all-xmltv			Execute all steps needed to generate the XMLTV file: /dl-epg /unzip-epg /xmltv /all				Execute all steps: /dl-tvmenu /unzip-tvmenu /dl-tvscript /unzip-tvscript /channels /m3u /dl-epg /unzip-epg /xmltv
+/all-xmltv			Execute all steps needed to generate the XMLTV file: /dl-epg /unzip-epg /xmltv /all				Execute all steps: /dl-tvmenu /unzip-tvmenu /dl-tvscript /unzip-tvscript /channels /m3u /dl-epg /unzip-epg /xmltv /tvh

-/convert-m3u			Converts a downloaded M3U file to a new M3U file
+/convert-m3u			Converts a downloaded M3U file to a new M3U file /m3u-to-tvh			Converts a downloaded M3U file to TVheadend configuration files

 Configuration can be changed in GlashartEPGgrabber.exe.config